-- 7.1 The NHS is the biggest public service in the country, accounting for eight per cent of national income.
-It contributes to the growth of the economy: not only by addressing the health needs of the population, thereby enabling more people to be economically active; but also through supporting the life sciences industry, by adopting and spreading new technologies; and through exporting innovation and expertise internationally. - 7.2 The NHS Commissioning Board's objective is to ensure that the new commissioning system promotes and supports participation by NHS organisations and NHS patients in research funded by both commercial and non-commercial organisations, most importantly to improve patient outcomes, but also to contribute to economic growth.
-This includes ensuring payment of treatment costs for NHS patients taking part in research funded by Government and Research Charity partner organisations. - 7.3 The NHS and its public sector partners need to work together to help one another to achieve their objectives.
+- 7.1.
+The NHS is the biggest public service in the country, accounting for eight per cent of national income.
+It contributes to the growth of the economy: not only by addressing the health needs of the population, thereby enabling more people to be economically active; but also through supporting the life sciences industry, via the Strategy for UK Life Sciences;11 by adopting and spreading new technologies; and through exporting innovation and expertise internationally.
+NHS England is committed to delivering the recommendations in the Innovation, Health and Wealth Report12 to improve outcomes for individuals, carers and families. - 7.2.
+NHS England's objective is to ensure that the new commissioning system promotes and supports participation by NHS organisations and NHS patients in research funded by both commercial and non-commercial organisations, most importantly to improve patient outcomes, but also to contribute to economic growth.
+This includes ensuring payment of treatment costs for NHS patients taking part in research funded by Government and Research Charity partner organisations. - 7.3.
+The NHS and its public sector partners need to work together to help one another to achieve their objectives.
 This is a core part of what the NHS does and not an optional extra, whether it is working with local councils, schools, job centres, housing associations, universities, prisons, the police or criminal justice agencies such as Police and Crime Commissioners and Community Safety Partnerships.
-The NHS Commissioning Board's objective is to make partnership a success.
-This includes, in particular, demonstrating progress against the Government's priorities of: - continuing to improve services for both disabled children and adults; - continuing to improve safeguarding practice in the NHS; - contributing to multi-agency family support services for vulnerable and troubled families; - upholding the Government's obligations under the Armed Forces Covenant; - contributing to reducing violence, in particular by improving the way the NHS shares information about violent assaults with partners, and supports victims of crime; - improving services through the translation of scientific developments into benefits for patients; - helping people experiencing ill health, whether mental or physical, to remain in or return to work, and avoid homelessness;
+NHS England's objective is to make partnership a success.
+This includes, in particular, demonstrating progress against the Government's priorities of: - continuing to improve services for both disabled children and adults; - continuing to improve safeguarding practice in the NHS; - contributing to multi-agency family support services for vulnerable and troubled families; - upholding the Government's obligations under the Armed Forces Covenant; - contributing to reducing violence, in particular by improving the way the NHS shares information about violent assaults with partners, and supports victims of crime;